-In the previous post we already tried to figure out what makes Ouninpohja so special and found a lot of places with history, incidents and legends.
-But all the those places haven’t always been the same or even included.
+In the previous post we already tried to figure out what makes Ouninpohja so special and found a lot of corners with history, incidents and legends.
+But all the those places haven’t always been the same or even included in the rally.
 Decades worth of Ouninpohja was driven without the Kakaristo junction turn or the yellow house jump in today’s direction where you can actually jump far.
 Years have gone by with no Ouninpohja on the itinerary at all.
 Let’s take a look at how Ouninpohja became what it is today.

 The early years

-In 1979 and 1980 there was an alternate version called Mutanen, not replacing Ouninpohja, but driven as a partial repeat.
-It turned left from the Mutanen junction and went on southwards onto Puukkoistentie and Haikupohjantie, roads later used on the stages Hassi and Konivuori.
+Stage repeats were introduced to the rally in 1979.
+That year (and the following) Okskulmantie was repeated as a stage called Mutanen.
+It turned left from the Mutanen junction (where Ouninpohja had turned right) and went on southwards onto Puukkoistentie and Haikupohjantie, roads later used on the stages Hassi and Konivuori.
 A curious detail about the 1979 route is that Hassi, following Mutanen two stages later, would use the same four-road junction with the two stages running at the same time separated by concrete blocks, and of course in the dark!

 Rapsula decides the 1986 rally

 In 1986 after Henri Toivonen’s tragic accident in Corsica, FISA decided that the average speed of a special stage may not exceed 110 km/h.
-The 1986 1000 Lakes Rally, having its route already approved, got a waiver of 10% tolerance, but still they were forced to make last minute changes to the route.
-One of them was cutting Ouninpohja in half.
+The 1986 1000 Lakes Rally – having its route already approved by FISA – got a waiver of 10% tolerance, but still they were forced to make last minute changes to the route.
+Ouninpohja could not be driven in its super fast classic format, so it was cut into two stages.

-Surprisingly, the second run of Rapsula on Sunday morning was a dramatic one as the leading Markku Alen rolled his Lancia Delta S4 on Rapsulantie, lost some minutes and along with that the rally win and probably also the drivers’ title.
+Surprisingly, the second run of Rapsula on Sunday morning decided the rally as the leading Markku Alen rolled his Lancia Delta S4 on Rapsulantie, lost some minutes and along with that the rally win and probably also the drivers’ title.
 Curiously, current M-Sport boss Malcolm Wilson had also rolled his Metro 6R4 just nearby on the first run of the stage on Friday night.

 Experimental routes in 1987

 The 1987 route is known for its small roads and chicanes.
-The organizers were serious about limiting the average speed on the special stages at 110 km/h.
-This would start an era of 1000 Lakes Rallies with no Ouninpohja on the itinerary, but having a number of other stages use some of the Ouninpohja route.
+As FISA threatened to take away the WRC status of the rally, the organizers were serious about limiting the average speed on the special stages at 110 km/h.
+This would start an era of 1000 Lakes Rallies with no Ouninpohja on the itinerary, but having a number of other stages on and off the Ouninpohja route.

 The 1987 route included one of the weirdest stages in the history of the whole rally.
-It was called “Unionin sähäkkä”, meaning “Union’s saucy”, Union being a Finnish chain of gas stations (later owned by Neste), as many 1987 stages had sponsor titles.
-This stage started from Rapsulantie, continued onto Vuorisjärventie, and through very small roads into Ouninpohjantie, a bit North from the yellow house jump.
+It was called “Unionin sähäkkä”, meaning “Union’s saucy”, Union being a Finnish chain of gas stations (later owned by Neste).
+Many 1987 stages had sponsor titles and there’s no official geographic title for this stage, other than Ouninpohja.
+The start was from Rapsulantie proceeding through very small roads or forestry tracks into Ouninpohjantie, a bit North from the yellow house jump.
 If you have been spectating at the yellow house jump, you know these paths.
 This was also where Tommi Mäkinen rolled his Group N Lancia with the infamous picture of the car on its nose.

 Speed increases for 1988

 For 1988, the average speed limitations were held back.
-Rapsula retained almost the same as 1987, but this time it turned left from the Mutanen junction, continuing onto Juuvantie.
-Driven on Saturday morning, it was repeated in the evening as Hassi, with added 6 kms of Hassintie northwards.
-With winning average speeds at 119 km/h, these two were the second and third fastest stages of the rally.
+Rapsula remained almost the same as the year before, but this time it turned left from the Mutanen junction, continuing onto Juuvantie.
+Driven on Saturday morning, it was repeated in the evening as Hassi, with added 6 km of Hassintie northwards.
+With winning average speeds at 119 km/h, these two were the second and third fastest stages of the rally – and it’s no surprise when most of their routes are very wide and fast roads.

 The video at 2:35 shows Alen and Kankkunen sliding on the fast and flowing Juuvantie of the Rapsula stage, a bit of road not used so often.

-Konivuori kept its ending but received a new beginning on firmer roads from the Hassi area, beginning just a kilometre after where Rapsula ended.
-Also, Konivuorentie was majorly rebuilt after 1987 and started finally resembling a road at some parts, instead of a path.
+Konivuori kept its ending but received a new beginning on firmer roads from the Hassi area, starting just a kilometre from where Rapsula ended.
+Also, Konivuorentie was majorly rebuilt after 1987 and started finally resembling a road at some parts, instead of a track.
 Konivuori was again the longest stage of the rally.

 The Ouninpohja area on Saturday was now basically the same on the Sunday of 1986, except that the competitive sections were longer.
-The area between Mutanen and Konivuorentie junctions must have been popular to spectate, as you could see two consecutive stages within 1,5 kms of walking.
+The area between Mutanen and Konivuorentie junctions must have been popular to spectate, as you could see two consecutive stages within 1.5 km of walking.

 Okskulmantie absent from 1989 to 1990

-Konivuori remained the same between 1988 and 1990, being also the longest of the rally each year at 32,15 km.
-It was tough, not forgiving even the previous year winners – in 1989 the engine of Markku Alen’s Lancia blew at the end of the stage whereas in 1990 Mikael Ericsson crashed his Toyota on Ouninpohjantie.
+Konivuori was unchanged between 1988 and 1990, being also the longest of the rally each year at 32.15 km.
+It was not forgiving even the previous year winners – in 1989 the engine of Markku Alen’s Lancia blew at the end of the stage whereas in 1990 Mikael Ericsson crashed his Toyota on Ouninpohjantie.
 Hannu Mikkola’s Mazda also gave up the game in Konivuori, both 1988 and 1990.

 1991 introduces Pitkäjärventie

-For 1991, the Hassi stage begin was reverted to its 1989 form and the finish was almost in the same place as before, but about 20 kms of road was added in between.
+For 1991, the Hassi stage begin was reverted to its 1989 form and the finish was almost in the same place as before, but about 20 km of road was added in between.

-A crucial addition was the narrow forest road of Pitkäjärventie, from Liisanmutka to Kakaristo.
+A crucial addition was the narrow forest road of Pitkäjärventie, from Liisanmutka to Kakaristo, also known as the Ouninpohja small road.
 This section showed its treachery right away when Markku Alen suffered a puncture and had to have a tyre changed in the Kakaristo junction.
+This short video clip at 32:45 shows well the fast but technical nature of the road with soft surface, jumps and tight bends.

-The stage continued from Kakaristo onto Okskulmantie, thus making it the first time the Kakaristo hairpin junction was ever driven.
+The small road ended at Kakaristo while the stage proceeded from there onto Okskulmantie, thus making it the first time the Kakaristo hairpin junction was ever driven in the rally.
 This sequence of roads would form the basis of the modern Ouninpohja.
 But in contrast to that, the 1991 Hassi stage ended like Rapsula in 1988, turning left from the Mutanen junction.
 Once again, you could spectate two stages within a walkable distance.

 Konivuori got shortened from both ends.
 The stage ended now just before the infamous section where Marcus Grönholm would later keep the throttle down for 46 seconds.
 This meant that while Okskulmantie was now fully returned in the rally, driving on Ouninpohjantie was reduced to mere 3 kilometres and the cars didn’t pass the yellow house at race speed.